-- Whole Health Learning – Focuses on healthy eating, exercise and relaxation techniques to helps pupils develop strategies for managing times of increased anxiety.
+- Whole Health Learning – Focuses on healthy eating, exercise and relaxation techniques to help pupils develop strategies for managing times of increased anxiety.

 - Connected Learning – Helps pupils make sense of their experiences and develop strategies for success in all areas of their life.